 Whether you have an enameled or an exposed roughcast iron pot serving meals directly from them makes sense.

-An enameled oven looks great with any table setting and the rough old exposed iron pot keeps the meal hot ready to be consumed by hungry campers.
+An enameled oven looks great with any table setting and the rough old exposed iron pot keeps the meal hot and ready to be consumed by hungry campers.

 The Dutch ovens also keep the leftovers nice and warm for seconds.